dojo/docs/quickstart/layoutWidgetHierarchies.rst

     * call resize() on (top level) child widgets when those widgets become visible

-isLayoutContainer widgets will often will pass in a size on the child.resize() call, but they might just call resize() w/out any parameters.
+isLayoutContainer widgets often will pass in a size on the child.resize() call, but they might just call resize() w/out any parameters.

 isLayoutContainer widgets also define the flag: